White noise player

 Why is the music from a neighbor so stressful?

-The problem isn't the music's high volume, but the use of a subwoofer, the high volume of the bass (= the low frequencies), and the fact that the walls filter out the high frequencies, reduce the medium ones, and let pass the very low ones with virtually no influence.
+The second most important reason is the use of a subwoofer, the high volume of the bass (= the low frequencies), and the fact that the walls filter out the high frequencies, reduce the medium ones, and let pass the very low ones with virtually no influence.

 Why is bass felt whereas "normal" sound heard?
 Because: